abusedmedia/Presenta-WWW/content/legal/privacy-policy.md

 ## Third-party access to information

-We use third-party services for:
+We use third-party services for newsletter and email transaction functionalities.

-- Analytics tracking
-- User authentication

 These services can access our data exclusively for the purpose of performing specific tasks on our behalf.
 We do not share any personally identifiable information with them without your explicit consent.
 We do not give them permission to disclose or use any of our data for other purposes.